kliu33/Kcals/README.md

 ![image](https://user-images.githubusercontent.com/30753677/235472731-34fa0853-0e02-4144-8887-dbbe32eaed31.png)

-With our custum set of emojis users can react to messages in real time.
-As you can see from the code, the emoji list is very modifyable and can very easily be built upon to add more custom emojis!
+With our custom set of emojis users can react to messages in real time.
+As you can see from the code, the emoji list is very modifyable and can very easily be built upon to add more emojis!

 ### This project also includes: